cljs/api/doc/cljs.pprint.md

 ---
 name: cljs.pprint
+see also:
 ---

 ## Summary

 a pretty-printer for printing data structures

 ## Details